Autonomous Vehicles

 Downside

-My vision of compulsory autonomy isn't without its downsides.
-And I'm not necessarily saying I'm totally for it.
+The idea of compulsive autonomy isn't without its significant downsides.
+And to be sure I'm not saying I'm totally for it.
 It's just a vision of what could be.
-Not necessarily what will be or even totally what I'd want it to be.
-Sure, in a way I'd like to see it.
-There's certainly benefits.
-But those benefits come with a price.
+Not necessarily what will be or even what I'd want it to be.
+There's certainly benefits -- and those benefits come with a price.
+But it has to be done right.
+That is, for society's benefit, and not the sole benefit of the corporations that are trying to bring this about.

-But worry not.
+But for you car-first enthusiasts, worry not.
 Compulsive autonomy, if it happens at all, will be many decades away.
-Maybe a century.
 I'll be pushing up daisies and so will you.
 It might be something your triple-great grandkids see.